Principle: Responsiveness (principle 20)

 Recommendations and Requirements

-Ontology developers MUST set up a mechanism to track community requests and suggestions (collectively, “issues”), and SHOULD aim to respond within 2-5 working days.
+Ontology developers MUST set up a public mechanism to track community requests and suggestions (collectively, “issues”), and SHOULD aim to respond within 2-5 working days.
 To facilitate submission of well-crafted issues, ontology developers SHOULD create a set of guidelines/instructions for contributions.
 Optional: Establish a discussion forum for more general communication with and between users.

 Expectations of responsiveness: